Dr. Liddy Carver Registered MBACP (Accred), PhD Counselling

 Based in Cheshire, I am a highly qualified person-centred therapist with a PhD in Counselling.
 As an experienced BACP Registered and Accredited Person-Centred Counsellor and Psychotherapist, I am bound by the Ethical Framework for the Counselling Professions and keep up to date with developments in the profession.

 My therapeutic experience over the past seven years includes work in a university counselling service, national and independent not for profit organisations, and an occupational health department of a city hospital.
 I have a wide-ranging knowledge of how the mind and body respond to traumatic events and a lot of experience working with anxiety and depression.

 I have published in Illness, Crisis and Loss, and in 2017 contributed a regular, monthly Research into Practice feature in the British Association for Counselling and Psychotherapy’s monthly magazine Therapy Today.
-I am Managing Editor of Counselling and Psychotherapy Research and was a Senior Lecturer/Programme Leader in Counselling in Higher Education.
-This combination of skill set, and expertise, gives me the edge when helping people with complex needs from all walks of life.
+My previous experience as Managing Editor of Counselling and Psychotherapy Research and as a Senior Lecturer/Programme Leader in Counselling in Higher Education, and my current role as a clinical supervisor for counselling practitioners and students, gives me the edge when helping people with complex needs from all walks of life.

 Training, qualifications & experience